Finding the best rabbit litter box isn’t easy

 effective guide.
 You don’t have to be an expert to get this right, you just have to be willing to learn!

+One of the biggest benefits of having a rabbit litter tray is that it makes it easier for you and your rabbit to dispose of waste.
 This is especially true for the owners that have rabbits that are not neutered because unneutered rabbits are more likely to try and claim a spot inside of the house or any other place that isn’t fit for disposing of waste.
-It’s what they do to mark their spot and let other animals know that this is where they are going to be and it shouldn’t be bothered or occupied by any other animal.

 Rabbit litter trays also help with making sure the rabbit knows not to empty its contents in a place that should be sanitary and clean such as the eating area.
 The good thing about this is that it doesn’t take long for this routine to set in.
 Once your rabbit begins to get used to the routine you should consider giving it a reward for doing a good job.
 Remember to be patient and don’t get frustrated or irate if things don’t work out the first time.
 Don’t attempt to punish the rabbit if there are any accidents either.
 This will only inspire them to fear you, not love you.